 Cardiac surgery - also called "open heart surgery" - refers to heart surgical procedures.
 The chest is opened, and the heart is stopped to repair or replace tissue, muscle, valves or arteries of the heart.
 The health care team at Baylor Heart and Vascular Services at Dallas, located at Baylor University Medical Center, is specially equipped for these procedures.

 Types of open-heart procedures include:

-In this video, Brian Lima, MD, Director of Clinical Research for Heart Transplantation and Mechanical Circulatory Support at Baylor University Medical Center, provides an overview of the nationally recognized cardiac surgery program at Baylor University Medical Center at Dallas.
+In this video, Robert Hebeler, Jr., MD, Medical Director of Cardiac Surgery at Baylor University Medical Center, provides an overview of the internationally known cardiac surgery program at Baylor University Medical Center.